History of Białystok: Early post war years and re-joining Poland (1944–1948)

-On July 27, 1944, Soviet troops entered Bialystok.
-People's Commissariat for State Security (NKGB) took the building at the corner of Sobieski and Złota Streets.
-In the morning of the next day, the Home Army intelligence reported that the representative and minister of the West Belarus government, in the rank of a colonel of the NKVD, had officially visited Father Aleksandr Chodyko in Białystok, stating that Białystok was the capital of Western Belarus.
-In the same day the Bialystok city commander-inspector Wladyslaw Kaufman went together with Jozef Przybyszewski for a meeting with the Soviet city commandant general Lieutenant Piotr Sobienikov at its headquarters in Mickiewicza 35 Street.
-After an hour of waiting a Soviet delegation of several people appeared, including: general Sobiennikov, a NKVD general, four officers from the staffs front armies and two ministers of the government of Western Belarus. who declared that he has no right to organize and local administration as according to the vote held in October 1939 the city became part of the Belarusian SSR.
+On July 27, 1944, Soviet troops entered Białystok.
+People's Commissariat for State Security (NKGB) of the BSSR took the building at the 2 Sobieskiego street while SMERSH was located at 26 Słonimska street and 66 Boboli street.
+In the morning of the next day, the Home Army intelligence reported that the representative and minister of the Byelorussi SSR, in the rank of a colonel of the NKVD, had officially visited Father Aleksandr Chodyko in Białystok, stating that Białystok was the capital of Western Belarus.
+In the same day the Home Army Białystok city commander-inspector Władysław Kaufman went together with delegate of the government-in-exile and voivode Józef Przybyszewski for a meeting with the Soviet city commandant general Lieutenant Piotr Sobienikov at its headquarters at 35 Mickiewicza street.
+After an hour of waiting a Soviet delegation of several people appeared, including: general Pyotr Sobennikov, a NKVD general, four officers from the staffs front armies and two ministers of the government of Western Belarus.
+The Soviet side declared that Przybyszewski has no right to organize and local administration as according to the vote held in October 1939 the city became part of the Byelorussian SSR.

 The party activists and partisans who carried out the orders of the Central Committee of the Communist Party of Byelorussia did not know on the preliminary border agreement concluded on 25 July, according to which Stalin confirmed to the representatives of the Polish Committee of National Liberation his decision to transfer Poland to Białystok and Łomża.
 It was based on these decisions that on 27 July in the afternoon a delegation of the Polish National Liberation Committee arrived at the Białystok-Krywlany Airport to take over the city from Soviet hands.
 The delegation included: Edwarda Orłowska, who had appoint the Polish Workers' Party apparatus, Colonel Tadeusz Paszta, responsible for organizing the Office of Security and Civic Militia, and Zygmunt Zieliński with a team of 12 soldiers, appoint and fill Ministry of Defense powiat headquarters.
 The day after, they were joined by Major Leonard Borkowicz and the designated Wojewoda Jerzy Sztachelski who were representatives of the Polish Committee of National Liberation in the Białystok Province.